Floorp-Projects/Floorp/toolkit/components/search/docs/SearchEnginesArchive.rst

    :scale: 28%
    :align: center

-See the `Autodiscovery MDN Documentation`_ for more information on Autodiscovery.
+See the `Autodiscovery MDN Documentation <https://developer.mozilla.org/en-US/ docs/Web/OpenSearch#autodiscovery_of_search_plugins>`__ for more information on Autodiscovery.

 Enterprise Policy Engines
 =========================